 God was ministering to my heart as the songs played on in His chosen order.

 “Let love explode and bring the dead to life.”
 (God’s Not Dead (Like a Lion))

 I felt God showing me that my heart had been as good as dead.
 His love makes us come alive.

 “Now I’m lost in your freedom.
 In this world, I’ll overcome.
 My God’s not dead; he’s surely alive.
 He’s living on the inside, roaring like a lion.”

 I got this crazy image of the lion in Narnia (a character like Jesus) roaring inside of me, causing the forces of evil to flee.
-We were at the Louisville Zoo one summer and we kept hearing the most ominous, terrifying sound as we were walking through the zoo.
+We were once at the Louisville Zoo in the summer and we kept hearing the most ominous, terrifying sound as we were walking through the zoo.
 We discovered the source of the sound that penetrated our peace when we visited the lion exhibit.
 The lions were in matting season and boy were they vocal.
 I remember thinking about how terrifying it would be to meet one of those creatures in the wild or to hear their roar, knowing that they were not locked up.

 God’s power was stirring in me.

 “Nothing can separate, even if I run away.
 Your love never fails.”

 My honest prayer, “Lord, I’ve been running away.
 In my head I haven’t, but my heart has run for the hills.”